MetaMask/metamask-mobile/app/component-library/components/CellContainerSelectItem/README.md

-# CellContainerSelectOption
+# CellContainerSelectItem

-CellContainerSelectOption is a wrapper component typically used for item selection scenarios.
+CellContainerSelectItem is a wrapper component typically used for item selection scenarios.

 ## Props